You could say that I’ve become a bit obsessed with green tea lately.

 - 1/2 cup + 1 tablespoon fresh lemon juice

 - Place water in a large saucepan, cover, and heat on high heat until boiling.
 Remove from heat and drop in teabags.
 Allow to steep for 10-15 minutes.

 - Remove tea bags and stir in honey, mixing until dissolved.
 Allow pot to sit for a couple of hours to cool before pouring into a large glass jug, mixing in lemon juice, and storing in the fridge until use.

 Try using [naturally] flavored green tea like jasmine, apricot, or mango for flavor variation

 note: Adjust stevia amount to taste as several brands seem to have a different sweetness strength.
 Don’t like stevia?
-Try 1/2 cup honey or palm sugar.
+Try 1/2 cup honey or coconut sugar.

 Also, it should be mentioned, that contrary to belief, studies* are now showing that drinking tea doesn’t dehydrate us as originally predicted.
 In fact, because of the antioxidants contained in green tea it can be a better solution than water… within moderation.
 I’ll stick to my 7 cups of water, but I’ll take in that last 1 cup of fluids by enjoying a tall glass of this stuff!